-Lakewood is incorporating the 2044 growth targets and HAPT housing unit allocations as adopted by Pierce County in 2022 and 2023 into its land use planning.
+Lakewood has incorporated the 2044 growth targets and housing unit allocations into its land use planning.
 However, unique situations and existing spatial constraints can affect the ability of individual jurisdictions to meet these targets, and they should be recognized in state law and countywide policies.
-In Lakewood, the population and employment base are directly tied to, and subject to unpredictable change because of, the level of service members and contractors stationed or working at Joint Base Lewis-McChord (JBLM).
-In addition, there are several existing unique spatial and environmental constraints in Lakewood, including: JBLM's Air Corridor zones that prohibit urban residential development; several lakes and associated lands that can only be developed at lower densities; large tracts of public lands (including parks, Western State Hospital properties and the South Puget Sound Urban Wildlife Area); pre- incorporation and pre-GMA existing developments, and inadequate infrastructure.
+In Lakewood, the population and employment base are directly tied to and subject to unpredictable change because of the level of service members and contractors stationed or working at Joint Base Lewis-McChord (JBLM).
+In addition, there are several existing unique spatial and environmental constraints in Lakewood, including: JBLM's Air Corridor zones that prohibit urban residential development; several lakes and associated lands that can only be developed at lower densities; large tracts of public lands (including parks, Western State Hospital properties and the South Puget Sound Urban Wildlife Area); preincorporation and pre-GMA existing developments, and infrastructure.
 Lakewood is seeking support from Pierce County for the following:

-The City supports policy direction for inclusion in the GMA, Multicounty Planning Policies, Countywide Planning Policies, individual Comprehensive Plans, and other appropriate documents that provide individual jurisdictions the ability to meet and/or adjust population and employment targets based on situations or issues outside their ability to govern.
+The City supports policy direction for inclusion in the GMA, Multicounty Planning Policies, Countywide Planning Policies, individual Comprehensive Plans, and other appropriate documents that provide individual jurisdictions the ability to meet and/or adjust population and employment targets based on situations or issues outside their ability to govern such as military installation station changes